 According to a NASA research report, trampolining is almost 70 per cent more effective than other forms of rigorous cardiovascular exercise – such as jogging or running.

-As both a low-impact and high-intensity exercise, trampolining can provide an excellent cardiovascular workout and support healthy weight loss.
+As both a low-impact and high-intensity exercise, jumping on a trampoline is good for weight loss.

 With a variety of fun trampoline exercises for adults, there are plenty of compelling reasons to integrate trampolining into your fitness routine, including:

-If you’re looking to include trampolining into your regular fitness regime, there are some easy workouts to get you started:
+If you’re looking to include trampolining into your regular fitness regime, here are some easy trampoline exercises for weight loss to get you started:

 In this traditional trampoline stance, arms and knees are bent slightly while you bounce up and down.

 This simple movement will effectively burn calories, loosen joints and ligaments, warm-up your body, and prepare you for a high-intensity workout.